Find Affordable College Courses

 10 Yearly Graduations

 Central Michigan University comes in at #5 on our list of the most popular colleges offering doctor's degrees in educational/instructional technology.
-Roughly 17,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,644 per year, while in-state graduate students, on average, pay $15,194 per year.
-For the 2020-2021 academic year, 10 doctor's degrees were handed out to educational/instructional technology majors at Central Michigan.
-Of these students, 50% were women and 30% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $13,862 per year, while in-state graduate students, on average, pay $15,843 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in educational/instructional technology from Central Michigan.
+Of these students, 100% were women and 27% were members of underrepresented racial-ethnic groups.

 10 Yearly Graduations

 The 5th most popular school in the country for educational/instructional technology majors who are seeking their doctor's degree is Ohio University - Athens Campus.
 Each year, around 25,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,840 per year, while in-state graduate students, on average, pay $9,444 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in educational/instructional technology from OHIO Athens.
+The average in-state tuition for full-time undergraduates is $13,746 per year, while in-state graduate students, on average, pay $9,444 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in educational/instructional technology from OHIO Athens.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #8